What is water line replacement

 Plumbing

-The answer to 'what is water line replacement' is the process of replacing the main water supply line that brings water into your home.
-This is typically done when the existing water line has become damaged, corroded, or is no longer able to provide sufficient water flow.
-Water line replacement involves digging up the old line and installing a new one, which can be made of materials like copper, PEX, or polyethylene.
+The answer to 'what is water line replacement' is replacing the main water supply line that brings water into your home from the municipal water source or well.
+This is typically done when the existing water line is leaking, damaged, or no longer adequate for your home's water needs.

 Step-by-Step Guide